Congo Square, the soul of New Orleans

 Congo Square is celebrated on this date's Registry from 1817.
-It is the informal name for an open area in the southern corner of Louis Armstrong Memorial Park.
+It is the informal name for an open area in the southern corner of Louis Armstrong Memorial Park in New Orleans, Louisiana.

 Officially named Beauregard Square and Congo Plains, the site is paved with cobblestones and has large oaks and ornamentals.
 The site has remained an open meeting area since the establishment of the city in 1718.
 Before 1800, Black slaves gathered on Sunday afternoons in this open field just outside the city walls on the edge of the Treme plantation.
 Blacks, both enslaved and free, used this space to market goods, socialize, and participate in drumming, music making, and dance.

 This community helped maintain a musical heritage and social cohesion in the African community.
 In 1817, the City Council of New Orleans passed legislation allowing African slaves meetings for dancing on Sundays.
 These meetings would take place in a public location chosen by the mayor, which was Congo Square.